landru27/drop-sort/README.md

 **Drop-Sort** is designed to make all this much easier to build.
 It requires minimal resources to expand the system in order to differentiate more items (typcially less than 4 dozen categories total for sorting *all* items in the game), and performs the routing with item teleportation (eliminating the sorting machinery).
 It is server-friendly (lag-free), and it keeps survival gameplay balanced by requiring some expensive resources and experience levels to start out.
 And, **Drop-Sort** does *not* require having any minimum number of each item being sorted -- you can use up every last one of your diamonds and **Drop-Sort** will continue to sort new diamonds into the proper place.

-At the same time, players are free to build larger systems for storing or processign items if the would like.
+At the same time, players are free to build larger systems for storing or processign items if they would like.
 Players can still build out custom storage systems fed by this sorting system, using hoppers, chests, furnaces, dispensers, and more.
 They can be as simple or complex as they want.
-The **Drop-Sort** system *only* teleports items to special item frames; any sort of item handling can take place from there.
+The **Drop-Sort** system *only* teleports items to special item frames; any kind of item handling can take place from there.

 Importantly, this handling can start simple and grow with time, and can vary widely by category so that each category can be given the appropriate amount of handling.
 Some categories might always just go into a single chest; other categories might warrant several double chests; still others might be automatically smelted; the player can even combine this system with a traditional redstone sorting system, e.g., for finer-grained sorting of specific, important items.
 In the true spirit of Minecraft, it's entirely up to the player's needs and imagination!